-Below are responses to common questions that students have about majoring in Psychology.
-If you have additional questions, please contact the department Admissions Liaison, Dr. Dave Kolar: email@example.com
+Below are responses to common questions that students have about majoring in psychology.
+If you have additional questions, please contact the Department’s Admissions Liaison, Dr. Hilary Stebbins, at firstname.lastname@example.org.

-What can I do with a degree in Psychology?
+What can I do with a B.S. degree in psychology?

 A lot of things!
-Some of our majors go directly into the workforce in the field of Psychology or other related areas.
-Others go directly to graduate school in Psychology, Social Work, or other areas.
-Click here to see what Psychology majors can do with their degree.
+Some of our majors go directly into the workforce in the field of psychology or other related areas.
+Others go directly to graduate school.
+Click here to see what else psychology majors can do with their degree.

-We offer courses covering all of the major areas in Psychology including Clinical/Counseling, Developmental, Biological, Cognitive, and Social Psychology.
-We also offer many specialty classes including courses in Biocognition, Health, Forensic, Sports, Psychology of Women, and Psychology of Men, among others.
+We offer courses covering all of the major areas in psychology including clinical/counseling, developmental, biological, cognitive, and social psychology.
+We also offer many specialty classes including courses in biocognition, health, forensics, sports, sexuality, psychology of women, and psychology of men – among others!
 Click here to see a list and brief description of the courses we offer.

-For students interested in Psychology, the Psychology department at the University of Mary Washington provides many opportunities to learn and apply knowledge in Psychology.
-In addition to the wide variety of courses we offer (Click here for a list and brief descriptions), students have the opportunity to complete internships (click here for a list and brief descriptions) as well as work in small groups on independent research projects with individual faculty members.
+For students interested in psychology, the Department of Psychological Science at the University of Mary Washington provides many opportunities to learn and apply knowledge in psychology.
+In addition to the wide variety of courses we offer, students have the opportunity to complete internships (click here for a list) as well as work in small groups on independent research projects with individual faculty members.
 Combined with our strong emphasis on research methodology and statistics, these out-of-class experiences give our students a competitive advantage when applying for jobs or to graduate school.

-Contact the department Chair, Dr. Debra Steckler at firstname.lastname@example.org to declare Psychology as your major.
+Contact the Department Chair, Dr. Dave Kolar, at email@example.com to declare psychology as your major.

-What are some courses I should try to get into to start the major?
+What are some courses I should take to try out the major?

-Courses in Developmental, Social, Personality, and Clinical Psychology are good courses for students who are just beginning the major.
-If you are certain that you are going to major in Psychology, then you should also take PSYC 261: Introduction to Statistics for Psychology sometime in your sophomore year or by the first semester of your Junior year.
+Courses in developmental, social, personality, and clinical psychology are good courses for students who are just beginning the major.
+If you are certain that you are going to major in psychology, then you should make sure to take PSYC 261 – Introductory Statistics for Psychology sometime in your sophomore year or during the first semester of your junior year.

 Can I get credit for AP Psychology?

-The Psychology Department requires a minimum AP exam score of 4 for a student to receive credit for General Psychology (Psyc 100) and credit for the Human Experience and Society category of the General Education Requirements.
-Students with a score of 3 will receive 3 UMW credits, but to take other psychology courses they must first take Psyc 100.
+The Department of Psychology Science requires a minimum AP exam score of 4 for a student to receive credit for PSYC 100 – General Psychology and credit for the Human Experience & Society category of UMW’s General Education Requirements.
+Students with a score of 3 will receive 3 general UMW credits but to take other psychology courses, they must first take PSYC 100.